johngalt01/PPMVIEW2/README.md

-Updated 4/16/2025
+Updated 4/20/2025

 SUPPORTED PRINTERS - OKIDATA(EPSON MODE) 320/321/320T/321T/390T/391T/520/521/590/591/192ML
 * some bug fixes
 * added Okidata 192 ML printer support.

-Warning!!
+* Geoff version: Warning!!
 NOT compatible with the Okidata 192 'IBM Compatable' version of the same printer.
 This version has a 'IBM' sticker on the back under the parellel port.

+* FABGL Version supports 192 'IBM Compatable' as of 4/20/2025

 Added some additional test images to play with